didip/dogestry/Readme.md

 Dogestry's design aims to support a wide range of dumb and smart transports.

-It centres around a common portable repository format.
+It centers around a common portable repository format.

 ### synchronisation